-with the fourth, or fifth in the case of private credit, year after the start of the episode all the variables, apart from TFP, fall significantly below trend.
+In contrast with the boom taking place during the inflows, the aftermath of the typical episode of large capital inflows is characterized by an economic contraction.
+In fact, beginning with the fourth, or fifth in the case of private credit, year after the start of the episode all the variables apart from TFP fall significantly below trend.
 Employment exhibits a particularly large fall, since the magnitude of its drop below trend after the end of the episode is larger than the pickup occurring at the start of the episode.
-This pattern suggests that the return of capital inflows to their long run trend might cause economic disruption, a point on which we will return in section 4.2.
+This pattern suggests that the return of capital inflows to their long run trend might cause economic disruption, a point to which we will return in Section 4.2.

-Figure 6 examines the path of external variables during episodes of large capital inflows.
-Large capital inflows coincide with an appreciation of the real exchange rate, represented by a rise in the index plotted in Figure 6, peaking at just over two percent above its trend level late in the episode.
-This finding is consistent with the real exchange rate appreciations associated with credit booms (e.g. Gourinchas et al., 2001; Mendoza and Terrones, 2008), and with exchange-rate-based stabilization programs (Végh, 1992; Rebelo and Vegh, 1995), which constitute a subset of the episodes we study here.
+Fig. 6 examines the path of external variables during episodes of large capital inflows.
+Large capital inflows coincide with an appreciation of the real exchange rate, represented by a rise in the index plotted in Fig. 6, peaking at just over two percent above its trend level late in the episode.
+This finding is consistent with the real exchange rate appreciations associated with credit booms (e.g. Gourinchas et al., 2001; Mendoza and Terrones, 2008) and with exchange-rate-based stabilization programs (Végh, 1992; Rebelo and Vegh, 1995), which constitute a subset of the episodes we study here.
 The real exchange rate remains above its trend value for approximately five years, or two years longer than the length of an average episode.
-The current account deficit goes from an average of just under two percent of GDP prior to start of the episode to between five and six percent in the first two years after the start of the episode, before returning to its original level after five years.
-At the same time, foreign reserves increase in the period before the start of the episode to fall back to 1% above trend during the average length of the episode.17 Hence, on average, the impact of the capital inflows on the current account is only partially offset by the accumulation of reserves by the central bank.
+The current account deficit goes from an average of just under two percent of GDP prior to the start of the episode to between five and six percent in the first two years after the start of the episode, before returning to its original level after five years.
+At the same time, foreign reserves increase in the period before the start of the episode to fall back to 1% above trend during the average length of the episode.17 Hence, on average, the impact of capital inflows on the current account is only partially offset by the accumulation of reserves by the central bank.